Superstition in the Philippines: Pagpag

+Sukob

+If two siblings (or sometimes even first cousins) marry within the same year, it is believed that one or both marriages will be unlucky, resulting in financial struggles, sickness, or death.

+If a child gets married in the same year that a parent or grandparent dies, it is also considered bad luck, as it is believed to bring misfortune to the family.

+This superstition may have originated from practical concerns rather than supernatural beliefs.
+In older times, families often had limited resources, and hosting two weddings in the same year could lead to financial strain.
+It could also be linked to Filipino cultural values that emphasize respect for the mourning period after a family member's death.

+Sukob was also the inspiration for the 2006 horror film of the same name, which popularized the superstition among younger generations.

 Filipino folklore

 Kapre

 Kapres are described as giants that usually sit atop tall trees smoking cigars.
+It is also believed to be attracted to beautiful young ladies and tend to visit them in their rooms and in their dreams at sleep.

 Tikbalang

 The Tikbalang is described as a horse with human-like features said to lurk in the mountains and forests.

 Tiyanak

 Tiyanaks are believed to be unborn babies that take on the form of a newborn baby monster in distress to attract people towards them.

 Nuno sa punso

 Nuno sa punso is described to have dwarf-like features that dwell in mounds.

 Manananggal, Aswang, and Tiktik

 Aswangs are one of the most feared monsters in the Philippines.
 They are shape-shifting, flesh-eating monsters that can blend in with the townspeople during the day, but prey on them at night.
 The manananggal and tiktik commonly prey on pregnant women.
 These creatures are known for having a long tongue used to suck out the blood of the woman and snatch the fetus in their bellies.